NVIDIA/G-Assist/plugins/access-stock-tonic/README.md

 ---

-## Advanced Stock Prediction Entrypoints
+## Advanced Stock Prediction and Selection Entrypoints

-Access Stock Tonic now provides advanced AI-powered stock prediction entrypoints for G-Assist, supporting daily, hourly, and 15-minute intervals.
-These entrypoints leverage the latest market data, technical indicators, and ensemble AI models for robust, actionable predictions.
+Access Stock Tonic now provides advanced AI-powered stock prediction and stock selection entrypoints for G-Assist, supporting daily, hourly, and 15-minute intervals, as well as intelligent stock selection for structured products.
+These entrypoints leverage the latest market data, technical indicators, and ensemble AI models for robust, actionable predictions and portfolio construction.

 ### Prediction Entrypoints
 - **predict_daily**: Get daily-level predictions and analysis for a stock.
 - **predict_hourly**: Get hourly-level predictions and analysis for a stock (market hours only).
 - **predict_min15**: Get 15-minute interval predictions and analysis for a stock (market hours only).
+- **stock_selection**: Intelligently select and rank stocks for structured products based on analysis data and user preferences.

-#### Parameters (all entrypoints)
+#### Parameters (prediction entrypoints)
 - `symbol` (str): Stock ticker symbol (e.g., "AAPL")
 - `prediction_days` (int): Number of days (or intervals) to predict
 - `lookback_days` (int): Historical lookback window